cline/cline/README.md

 - Per-tool MCP auto-approval
 - Enable/disable MCP servers
 - Configurable delay after auto-writes to allow diagnostics to detect potential problems
+- Control the number of terminal output lines to pass to the model when executing commands
 - Runs alongside the original Cline

 ## Disclaimer